 Fulbright scholarships are designed to help international students finance their educational expenses in the United States.
 Each year, approximately 4,700 graduate students from around the world obtain this award.
 Applicants must pass proficiency tests such as the TOEFL, GRE or GMAT.
 Interested students can get more information from either the U.S. embassy or the consulate in their respective countries.

-What is the cost of attendance for international students financial aid?
+What is the cost of attendance for international students?

 International students should calculate their financial need by subtracting the expected family contribution from the cost of attendance.
 Cost of attendance for international students include application fees, entrance exam fees (TOEFL, GRE), visa fees, tuition fees, room and board, books, supplies, and other provisions, traveling expenses, health and medical insurance, and other personal expenses.